ylu95lse/pset1/README.md

         or you can do this directly in __RStudio__:

-        ```bash
-        File -> New Project... -> Version Control -> Git -> Repository URL: [paste the URL]

-        -> [Create Project]
         ```
+        File -> New Project... -> Version Control -> Git -> Repository URL: [paste the URL] -> [Create Project]
+        ```

     *  Go to your local clone and open `information.md` (you can use RStudio or any text editor).
 Fill in your information.

     *  Save the file locally.
 We now have to stage, commit and push the changed file to your own (forked) version of the repository on GitHub.

          If you open GitHub Desktop, you should see the changes there.
-Add a comment, click **Commit** and **Push**
+Add a comment, click "Commit" and "Push"

          If you work in RStudio, find "Git" in your upper-right pane.
 The file "information.md" should occur there.
-Tick "staged", click "Commit" and push with the green up-arrow.
+Tick "staged", click "Commit" (add a comment) and push with the green up-arrow.

     *  You can check whether it worked by opening GitHub in your browser and visiting your repository.
-The file "information.md" should now contain your information.
+The file `information.md` should now contain your information.
 (Sometimes it takes a few seconds to upload.)

 3. Practice the GitHub workflow.